Alessandra Panaro

 Alessandra Panaro (14 December 1939 – 1 May 2019) was an Italian film actress of the late 1950s and early 1960s.

-Panaro is best known for her films in the early 1960s, notably Luchino Visconti's crime drama Rocco e i suoi fratelli in 1960.
+Panaro is best known for her films in the early 1960s, notably Luchino Visconti's crime drama Rocco and His Brothers in 1960.

 Life and career

 Born in Rome into a wealthy family, Panaro studied acting under Teresa Franchini.
 She made her film debut at 16 years old, and got a large success in 1956 thanks to the Dino Risi's comedy film Poor, But Handsome, then specializing in romantic comedies.
 In 1957–8, together with her Poor, But Handsome co-star Lorella De Luca, she assisted Mario Riva in presenting the popular RAI game show Il Musichiere.

 Personal life

 Panaro was first married to the Italian-Egyptian banker Jean-Pierre Sabet.
 Widowed, in 1992 she married the actor Giancarlo Sbragia.

 She died on 1 May 2019 in her home in Geneva at the age of 79.